 The effectiveness of this policy will be monitored and evaluated by all members of staff.
 Any concerns will be reported to the headteacher immediately.

-This policy will be reviewed by the REAch2 Education Committee annually as per the REAch2 policy cycle or sooner if required.
-Any changes to this policy will be communicated to all relevant stakeholders.
+Any changes made to this policy will be communicated to all relevant stakeholders.

-Appendix A - Exemptions
+Appendix A- Exemptions

 The following lists where a qualified teacher may be employed by the school without having satisfactorily completed an induction period: